jckuri/Control_and_Trajectory_Tracking/README.md

 ## What is the effect of the PID according to the plots, how each part of the PID affects the control command?

+I repeat:

+The Steering Output is proportional to the Error Steering, due to proportional term of the PID controller.
+However, they are not equal because the derivative term of the PID controller prevents the car from overshotting the proportional reaction to the error.
+The integral term of the PID controller is small and we cannot notice its influence in the graph.
+However, if the car has a small drift due to hits and damage, the integrative term will alleviate such small problems.
+If the car has no problems, the integral error will have a mean close to zero, that is, positive errors and negative errors will cancel out, and the integral term will have no influcence.

+The Throttle Output is proportional to the Error Throttle, due to proportional term of the PID controller.
+However, they are not equal because the derivative term of the PID controller prevents the car from overshotting the proportional reaction to the error.
+The integral term of the PID controller is small and we cannot notice its influence in the graph.
+However, if the car has a small drift due to hits and damage, the integrative term will alleviate such small problems.

+One thing to notice is that both the Throttle Output and the Brake Output are positive.
+And the Error Throttle can be positive or negative.
+When the Error Throttle is positive, the Throttle Output shows a proportionate and positive reaction; and the Brake Output is zero.
+And when the Error Throttle is negative, the Brake Output shows a proportionate, smaller, and positive reaction; and the Throttle Output is zero.
+The Brake Output shows a smaller reaction because the brake is stronger than the accelerator.

 ## How would you design a way to automatically tune the PID parameters?
 This is an open question, the coherence and justification of the answer is valued.